tearust/teaproject/obsidian/_6_epochs/README.md

 ### What is Alpha release

 Unlikely previous epochs, Alpha release runs the same code base as the to-be-released mainnet.
 It also runs on the same hardware platform as the to-be-released mainnet.
-Even after the mainnet launched, the alpha will be still running as a parallel testnet, like Goerli testnet of Ethereum.
+Even after the mainnet launched, the alpha will be still running as a parallel testnet, like Sepolia testnet of Ethereum.

 Will there be a Beta release in the future?
 This is still under discussion.